£990 (home and EU students); £2235 (overseas students)

 How long is it?

-There’s a two-day workshop at the beginning of the course on 25 and 26 April 2013 and a one-day workshop held towards the end of the course on 20 June 2013.
-Seminar timings are always 10:00 – 16:00, and are held in London at BFI Southbank (Waterloo).
+There’s a two-day workshop at the beginning of the course on Thursday 8 and Friday 9 May 2014 and a one-day workshop held towards the end of the course on Friday 27 June 2014.
+Seminar are always from 10am–4pm, and are held in London at BFI Southbank (Waterloo).

 What is distance learning?